tomikaa87/gree-remote/README.md

 }
 ```

-All connected device will send a response JSON like this one:
+All connected devices will send a response JSON like this one:

 ```json
 {